StrikeHawkeComm/social-networking-graphics/version-1/README.md

-# Blue-Grey Dither Full Square
-## For Google+ Hangouts Lower Thirds
+# Google+ Hangouts Lower Third Free PhotoShop File 1280 by 720
+## Blue-Grey Dither by Denver Prophit Jr.

+This free file will help you brand your google hangouts on air lower third branding.
-The PSD file for Photoshop requires the installation of the two TTF files included in this folder.
+The Photoshop file requires the installation of the two TTF files included in this free contribution.
 If you want to expand the design, **fork it** and submit a pull request as a new folder.
 The image is 1280px by 720px with a transparent background

 ### Current Contributors: